Incident DetailsCause of Death:

 Upon receiving information the gang responsible for these crimes was headquartered in Illinois, Detective Kelly and an Oak Park detective entered the apartment building.

-Although the primary suspect was not there, three other suspects were arrested and their weapons confiscated.
+Although the 33-year-old primary male suspect was not there, three other suspects were arrested and their weapons confiscated.

-As the officers walked the men to a nearby corner with a patrol box, one suspect drew a second concealed revolver.
+As the officers walked the men to a callbox at Harrison Street and Austin Boulevard nearby, one suspect drew a second concealed revolver.
 Detective Kelly was shot and killed, while the Oak Park detective was wounded, but was able to return fire injuring another suspect.

-Two of the suspects were held, but the shooter fled the scene.
-On April 16, he and another gang member were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.
+The 31- and 32-year-old suspects were held but the shooter fled the scene.
+On April 16, he and another gang member, age 50, were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.

 Detective Kelly was survived by his wife, four children and parents.

-• Detective Kelly is one of six Indiana line of duty death incidents that occurred in another state.
+• Detective Kelly is one of eight Indiana line of duty death incidents that occurred in another state.